 As your inventory and product categories grow, you might need a little extra help managing and organizing them.

-The Inventory Control Grid is an administration feature available on product pages for managing the price and stock status of child products.
-This article covers all aspects of the Inventory Control Grid, from simple setup to more advanced usage.
+The Inventory Control Grid is an administration feature available on product edit pages for managing the price and stock status of child products.
+Child products are specific combinations of available product options.
+For example, if you sell a shirt that comes in small and large sizes, and red and blue colors, the following combinations are possible:

 - Creating the Grid